-If a victim reports to local or university police about sexual misconduct, the police are required to notify victims that their names will become a matter of public record unless confidentiality is requested.
-If a victim requests that their identity be kept confidential, their name will not become a matter of public record and the police will not report the victim's identity to anyone else at the university, including the Title IX Coordinator.
-University police will, however, report the facts of the incident itself to the Title IX Coordinator being sure not to reveal to the Title IX Coordinator victim names/identities or compromise their own criminal investigation.
+If a victim reports to local or university police about sexual misconduct crimes, the police are required to notify victims that their names will become a matter of public record unless confidentiality is requested.
+If a victim requests that their identity be kept confidential, their name will not become a matter of public record.
+However, even if the victim requests confidentiality of identity, the University Police should specifically ask the victim if the victim's name can be provided to the Title IX Office so that the Title IX Coordinator can contact the victim to discuss supportive measures that can be offered.
+If a victim gives consent to law enforcement to provide their name to the Title IX Coordinator, their name will not become a matter of public record.
+Even if a victim does not give the police permission to provide their name to the Title IX Coordinator, University police will report the facts of the incident itself to the Title IX Coordinator being sure not to reveal to the Title IX Coordinator victim names/identities or compromise their own criminal investigation.
 The university is required by the federal Clery Act to report certain types of crimes (including certain sex offenses) in statistical reports.
 However, while the university will report the type of incident in the annual crime statistics report known as the Annual Security Report, victim names/identities will not be revealed.